Swishilicous/discord-types/README.md

 - - - EmbedJSON
 - - - MessageJSON

-\* Most of it is typed but some if it is either typed as "unknown" or is just not even typed.
+\* Most of it is typed but some if it is either typed as "unknown" or is just missing.

 `Last updated: 4/10/2022`